Waleeddarawshah/transfer-learning-neural-imc/README.md

 ## (4) Fine-Tuning

 The outcome of this component is the generation of a fine-tuned Model GRU network and Controller GRU network for the target plant.
 This code takes the pre-trained `.pth` files generated during the Model Training and Controller Training stages and outputs updated `.pth` files containing the optimized parameters obtained during fine-tuning.
-It also generates feasible data generation curves depicting the filtered trajectories, training and validation loss evolution plots, and graphical results demonstrating controller performance on representative test sequences.
+It also generates feasible data generation curves depicting the filtered trajectories, and training and validation loss evolution plots.

 ## (5) Closed-Loop Simulation